handsontable/handsontable/docs/next/guides/tools-and-building/modules.md

 - Handsontable's core functionalities
 - The default cell type: [`text`](@/guides/cell-types/cell-type.md#available-cell-types)

-### Import the base module
+#### Import the base module

-To import the base module:
 1. Import Handsontable from `handsontable/base` (not from `handsontable`, which would give you the full bundle).
-2. If your bundler allows it, import Handsontable's CSS file as a whole (just like when you [install](@/guides/getting-started/installation.md) Handsontable).<br>Otherwise, import the stylesheet `node_modules/handsontable/dist/handsontable.full.css` in a way that's recommended for your bundler.
+2. If your bundler allows it, import Handsontable's CSS file as a whole (just like when you [install](@/guides/getting-started/installation.md) Handsontable).
+  <br>Otherwise, import Handsontable's stylesheet (`node_modules/handsontable/dist/handsontable.full.css`) in a way that's recommended for your bundler.

 ```js
 import Handsontable from 'handsontable/base';